nychealth/EH-dataportal/content/about/advanced-tools/index.md

 ## Download data
 Below each data visualization, there is a "Download data" button that lets you download what you're seeing:
 - For the table, this will download the full table of data
-- For the map, it will trigger a download of the data for whatever geographic resolution shown
+- For the map, it will trigger a download of the data for whichever geographic resolution is being shown
-- For the trend chart, it will download years and geographies displayed
+- For the trend chart, it will download the years and geographies displayed
-- For the links chart, it will download both indicators at the geography displayed
+- For the links & disparities charts, it will download both indicators at the geography displayed

 You can use these data for your own projects.
 It may be helpful to retain information on the Data Source and About The Measures (which explains how the indicator was calculated) fields displayed on each indicator's page.